It all starts with traces of zinc which can be found just about everywhere in the earth’s crust. Zinc is a natural resource.

 Machines strip off the zinc and the empty plates are returned to the cells where the process starts all over again.

-As the fourth and last step, zinc is remelted and casted in saleable zinc blocks between 25 and 2500 kg.
+As the fourth and last step, zinc is remelted and cast in various shapes and sizes - slabs, ingots and blocks - between 25 and 2500 kg.

 Besides that, specific alloys are casted by adding a variety of alloying materials.